syne-tune/syne-tune/docs/source/tutorials/benchmarking/bm_simulator.rst

 ``method_kwargs.scheduler_kwargs.search_options``.
 While the new settings here take precedence, prior content of ``method_kwargs`` not affected remains in place.
-In the same way, extra arguments passed to baseline wrappers in :mod:`benchmarking.commons.default_baselines` are recursively merged into the arguments determined by the default logic.
+In the same way, extra arguments passed to baseline wrappers in :mod:`syne_tune.experiments.default_baselines` are recursively merged into the arguments determined by the default logic.

 .. note::
    ``map_method_args`` is applied to rewrite ``method_kwargs`` just before the method is created.
-This means that all entries of :class:`~benchmarking.commons.baselines.MethodArguments` can be modified from their default values.
+This means that all entries of :class:`~syne_tune.experiments.baselines.MethodArguments` can be modified from their default values.
 You can also use ``map_method_args`` independent of ``extra_args`` (however, if ``extra_args`` is given, then ``map_method_args`` must be given as well).